 Some more tidbits:

-- The 1989 NCAA tournament was a special one for the 11 seeds.
-That year, every 11 seed won against the 6 seed, by an average of 5.75 points.
+- The 1989 NCAA Tournament was a special one for No. 11 seeds.
+That year, every No. 11 seed won against the No. 6 seeds, by an average of 5.75 points.

 - No. 11 seeds went a combined 6-2 against 6s in 2016 and 2017.